nervgh/object-traverse/README.md

 # Object.traverse()

 ## About
-Traverses the tree (javascript object) recursively and calls function for each node
+Traverses the tree (javascript object) recursively and calls function for each node key

 ## Required
 ES5 Object.keys(), Array.prototype.indexOf()